actonmass/actonmass.org/content/bills/stop-wage-theft.md

   - date: 2023-01-03
     description: No further action taken by House Ways and Means
     type: death
+  - date: 2023-01-04
+    description: Bill re-filed as H.1868/S.1158
+  - date: 2023-02-16
+    description: Referred to the Joint Committee on Labor and Workforce Development
 timeline:
   - description: Sent to the Labor and Workforce Committee
     date: 2019-01-22